-The Board of Trustees (formerly named the RCOT Council) is RCOT's governing body, with trustees being both company directors and trustees.
-It is responsible for the charity's mission, values and overall governance and strategic direction.
-The Board meets a minimum of four times a year and is responsible for ensuring that the charity meets its legal and regulatory obligations in the course of fulfilling its charitable purpose.
-In 2023-24, the Board met five times.
-The strategic report covers the performance and impact of the organisation in 2023-24, for which the Board is responsible.
+Council is BAOT's governing body and board of directors.
+It is responsible for the organisation's mission, values and overall governance and strategic direction.
+Council meets a minimum of four times a year and is responsible for ensuring that the organisation meets its legal and regulatory obligations in the course of fulfilling its purposes.
+In 2023- 2024, Council met five times.